 Need assistance helping someone with depression?
 It can be tricky and difficult to know how to assist someone when they are in a depressive episode.

-Most of them have “tried everything to get better” but cannot manage to get out of bed due to depression making them a prisoner in their own home.
+Most of them have “tried everything to get better” but cannot manage to get out of bed or be productive due to depression making them a prisoner in their own home.
+They want to “be happier” but are unsure of how to go about finding happiness.

 Depression episodes effect almost 7% of the population with less than that actually seeking treatment.
 Through medication, therapy, education and other supports those diagnosed with depression symptoms can get better or symptoms subside all together.